Tezos-India/TezAsia-2k23/Code Conqueror/README.md

 # TezAsia-Hackathon-3.0 - BLUFF GAME
 TezAsia Hackathon 3.0 - Team Repository  Welcome to our team's repository for the TezAsia Hackathon 3.0!
 This repository serves as a centralized hub for our team's project , documentation, code, and collaboration.
 Here, we will outline the purpose, features, setup instructions, and guidelines for contributing to our project.

-not able to conplete these task in hackathon deadline due to some reasons.. -_-
+not able to conplete all these task in hackathon deadline due to some reasons.. -_-

-## Here is IDEA and details for this project --
+## But Here is Our IDEA and details for this project --

 ## Team Name - Code Conqueror
 ## Project - Gaming Track